-- A. By having family insurance at home. - B. Subscribe to insurance through the school.
+- A. By having family insurance at home through your insurance provider. - B. Subscribe to insurance through the school.
+The school provides an independent insurance company that offers sports specific coverages.
+This specific insurance is part of the school's coverage which allows the company to offer coverage to families at a nominal rate.

-1) Football players can get football insurance policies through the school.
-This covers only football injuries.

-2) All other sports are covered by the all-student insurance, which is offered through the school each year at a nominal rate.
 Forms are available in the high school office.